 Executive management is responsible for the implementation of IT processes and structures as per the IT charter through an effective IT steering committee.
-Furthermore, the Group IT Executive interacts regularly with the Board on strategic IT matters.
+Furthermore, the Chief Information Officer interacts with the Board on strategic IT matters.

 The Board has oversight of significant IT projects and makes decisions on major IT investments.
 The Board requires and obtains assurance annually on IT governance and controls across the Group.